-Peter J. Julien, MD, is Chief of Thoracic Imaging and a member of Cedars-Sinai's Tumor Ablation Program at the S. Mark Taper Foundation Imaging Center and a member of the Saul and Joyce Brandman Breast Center - A Project of Women's Guild at Cedars-Sinai.
+Peter J. Julien, MD, is Chief of Thoracic Imaging and a member of Cedars-Sinai's Tumor Ablation Program at the S. Mark Taper Foundation Imaging Center.

 Renowned nationwide as an expert in chest radiology, Dr. Julien has delivered more than 100 lectures on imaging and interventional radiology, including minimally-invasive procedures to treat cancer, to clinicians across the United States.

 He is an expert in multimodality imaging and outpatient diagnostic procedures, has trained as a subspecialist in imaging disciplines including CT imaging, X-ray and mammography, and has published extensively in the field of pulmonary imaging.

 Dr. Julien received his medical degree from the University of Miami and completed his postgraduate training in internal medicine at Yale.
 He was awarded a National Institutes of Health fellowship in diagnostic radiology at the University of California, San Francisco, where he received the Gold Medal Award from the Association of University Radiologists.